 - 1. Structure, indent, and format your code well. - 2.
 Use adequate comments, both block and in-line to document your code. - 3.
-On the theory assignment, clear and complete explanations and proofs of your results are as important as getting the right answer. - 4.
 Make sure your code runs correctly when used in the directory structure shown above.
-We will not debug your code.
+We will not debug your code. - 4.
+For your report, it is recommended to use an editor such as Latex or Word or Jupyter-Notebook that allows editing and proper formatting of equations, plots, and tables with results. - 5.
+Make sure your Your Canvas submission contains the correct files by downloading and unzipping it after posting on Canvas.